The changing landscape of online food delivery

 7 reasons why restaurants need their own food delivery service, in addition to third party delivery:

-1) Brand loyalty
+1) Elevate brand loyalty

 What if your brand is not listed with a popular third-party delivery vendor?
 Chances are your customer loyalty will take a hit.
 However, if you have your own delivery channel in place, which is strong and reliable, your loyal customers will get to stick with you.

-2) Signature menu
+2) Configure a signature menu

 Many times, what a brand can offer on a third party delivery channel is a limited menu.
 Having your own delivery platform ensures that you can provide a variety of options to your customers within your normal menu.
 This expands the flexibility to entice customers with new dishes and delivery specials.